earthly/website/blog/_posts/2021-11-03-bash-variables.md

 This is a bash script bash.sh
 ~~~

-This makes the examples more concise.
+This makes the examples more concise but if you need clarification, or would like to learn more about shebangs, check out Earthly's [understanding Bash](/blog/understanding-bash/#use-the-right-shebang) tutorial.
 </div>

 You can use `unset` to unset a variable.
 This is nearly equivalent to setting it to a blank value, but unset will also remove it from the `set` list.